-Hours of operation for the season are Monday through Friday from 2 p.m. until 6 p.m., Saturday from 10 a.m. to 6 p.m. and Sunday from 1 p.m. to 6 p.m.
+Hours of operation for the rest of the season are Monday through Friday from 2 p.m. until 5 p.m., Saturday from 10 a.m. to 5 p.m. and Sunday from 1 p.m. to 5 p.m.

 The farm provides saws for your selection, or workers on-site offer to help you.
+They also provide free shaking and bailing of all trees.
 Snow flocking is also an available option.
-Families are welcomed to bring leashed pets to the farm.
-Enjoy tractor-drawn hayrides on weekends.

 Tiger Branch Christmas Trees – 18075 Tiger Branch Road, Covington, La.

-Choose from trees like Carolina Saphire, Leyland Cypress and Blue Cedar at this St. Tammany Parish tree farm.
+Choose from trees like Carolina Saphire, Leyland Cypress and Blue Ice at this St. Tammany Parish tree farm in Covington.
+The owners provide all the supplies such as saws and wrapping.

-The owners provide saws and wrapping and you do the rest.
-Everyone is welcome, even your canine friends, as long as they remain leashes.
+Everyone is welcome, even your canine friends, as long as they remain leashed at all times.

 Yawn Station Christmas Tree Farm – 29400 Ruby Purivs Road, Independence, La.

-Additional services include flocking, tree stands and wreaths.
-The farm is open daily from 9 a.m. to 5 p.m. (except on Thanksgiving Day when it opens from 2 p.m. to 5 p.m.)
+The farm opens daily from 9 a.m. to 5 p.m., except on Thanksgiving Day when it opens from 2 p.m. to 5 p.m.